t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method add a new territory with the given parameters.
+This method add a new territory for sender(wallet address of creator). contains sender, name.

-该方法创建一个创建者为sender的Territory, 包含 name 信息.

-由于是被T2World调用, sender地址是T2World的地址, 需要传递用户的wallet address.

-需要验证该方法的调用地址是否为T2World. 可以由合约创建者设置T2World合约的地址.
+As the contract is called by T2World, the method need a sender(wallet address of creator) parameter. and need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### hasTerrtory

 **function head**

     function hasTerrtory(uint id) view public returns(bool);

 * parameters
     * id: ID of a certain territory.

 * returns
-    * a bool value(true or false).
+    * a boolean value(true or false).

 **decription**

-this method returns a bool value whether there is a territory of the given ID.
+This method returns a boolean value whether territory with this ID already exists, since item needs to be under an existing territory.

-该方法判断是否已经存在为该ID的territory, 由于item需要在一个存在的territory下面.

-需要验证该方法的调用地址是否为T2World. 可以由合约创建者设置T2World合约的地址.
+Need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### getTerritory